 Second Reader.
 If the PI is not a Biology faculty member, your second reader must be

 Third Reader, if applicable.
 If the PI is not a member of the Academic Council, a third reader is required

 Biology Department Faculty Advisor (a student's Faculty Advisor may also sign as the Second Reader, but must sign twice - once as Second Reader and again as Faculty Advisor)

 Biology GPA calculation sheet, printed out and included with your honors proposal

 5-6 page proposal using the format indicated on the Honors Proposal Form.
 Proposals longer than 10 pages will not be accepted.

-In order to meet the deadline, students should submit these documents to faculty at least two weeks ahead of the deadline to allow enough time for review and revision!
+In order to meet the honors proposal deadline, students should submit these documents to faculty at least one week ahead of the deadline to allow enough time for review and revision!

-Honors proposals are due to the Student Services Office in Gilbert 108 no later than two quarters prior to graduating.
+Honors proposals are due no later than two quarters prior to graduating.

 The Honors Thesis should take the standard form of a research report, with the intended audience being a Biology faculty member or student who is not necessarily in your specific field.
 It must be at least 12 pages, not including data appendices and reference lists, but most theses are more than 20 pages.
 Use either 1.5 or double spacing and a 12-point font.
 Your Research Sponsor should be able to provide specific guidance regarding the content and organization of your Thesis.
 Be sure to get your Sponsor's advice on early drafts.
 It is also advisable to keep in contact with your Second Reader, so s/he can see a draft in sufficient time to provide constructive feedback as well.